jjeevithas/E-Commerce-Product-Recommendation-System/README.md

 * Improve recommendation ranking
 * Add user authentication
 * Store user interactions in a database
-* Add more features to the deployed application
+* Add more interactive analytics to the Streamlit application

 ## 👩‍💻 Author

 **Jeevitha S**

-Developed a machine learning-based product recommendation system using **Python, Scikit-learn, and Streamlit**, combining user behavior and product information to generate relevant recommendations.
+Developed an e-commerce analytics and machine learning project using **Python, Pandas, Scikit-learn, and Streamlit** to analyze user behavior and generate personalized product recommendations.